Get the latest Vera news

 This segment is usually 75% of the total population but accounts for only 20% of the cost of care.
 This segment is defined by the fact that they have not yet generated a major health claim.

 Effective population health management starts with understanding who is at risk.
-Although “at risk” and “not at risk” are common conceptions of segments 2 and 3, older-patient-with-provider_rectangularthe dividing line between these two groups is not clear-cut.
+Although “at risk” and “not at risk” are common conceptions of segments 2 and 3, the dividing line between these two groups is not clear-cut.

 In fact, there is no dichotomy between people who are “at risk” and “not at risk” for disease with regard to high blood pressure, cholesterol, alcohol and tobacco consumption, diet and weight, and other factors.